fenjuly/ToggleExpandLayout/README.md

     </com.fenjuly.mylibrary.ToggleExpandLayout>
 ```

-if yout want use more than one togglelayout with drop and rise animation, use DropDownLayout:
+if yout want use more than one togglelayouts with drop and rise animation, use DropDownLayout:

 ```xml
  <com.fenjuly.mylibrary.DropDownLayout